phytec/kivy-demo/doc/demo/media.rst

 Contributing
 -------------

-Please feel free to add any test working for you in this part.
+Please feel free to complete this page.
-For example you can add valid format working on the board with kivy for each media.
+For example, if you find another valid format for the video, let us know by opening a new issue in the project.